slothexpress/hack-sweden/README.md

 Uvicorn allows FASTapi apps to update live by reloading code changes as files are saved.

 ### Frontend
-Navigate to the frontend folder, where the `package.json` file is located and run the project (in development mode) with command:
+Navigate to the frontend folder, where the `package.json` file is located and install all dependencies with command:

+`npm install`

+Run the project (in development mode):

 `npm start`